subbotted/subbotted/README.md

 ## Hi there 👋

-My name is Josh, and I'm 19 years of age and a Web/Desktop Application Developer with over five years of experience!
+My name is Josh, also known by my online alias "subbotted", and I'm 19 years of age and a Web/Desktop Application Developer with over five years of experience!
 I'm located in Hereford, United Kingdom and currently working for Clarke Software.
 I am not interested in job opportunities at this moment in time.

 ### Languages & Experience
 I have real-world experience in a multitude of languages with target platforms spanning from Web, Desktop to Mobile.